escapin/sElect/README.md

 ```

 **Remark.**
-In the development version, one time passwords are not sent to
+In the development version, one-time passwords are not sent to
 voters via e-mail; they are logged on the console by the
 collecting server and must be copied from there.
 Also, the
 collecting server, as of now, ignores the opening and closing